lkuper/CSE232-2024-09/course-overview.md

 > The paper argues that focusing exclusively on latency leads to an unfortunate lack of emphasis on the more "irreconcilable differences" between local and distributed computing.

-But both sentences do what we're looking for in this course: they credit the paper with an idea and paraphrase that idea.
+This version is also great.
+Both versions do what we're looking for in this course: they credit the paper with an idea, and they paraphrase that idea.
 The second sentence uses a recognizable phrase, "irreconcilable differences", from the paper, but quotes it -- this is fine to do.

+If you are having trouble understanding the papers we read in this course to the point where you feel you are unable to write a response, the thing to do is **ask questions on Zulip until you understand**.
+I am eager to help answer your questions!

 Many of the papers we're reading are classics, and much has been written and said about them.
 It's absolutely fine to consult existing videos, blogs, etc. to check your understanding, as long as you cite those materials.
-However, using other people's words without appropriately citing and quoting them is unacceptable.  **I would always much rather have you submit your own original writing, even if it is extremely casual and unpolished.**
+However, using other people's words without appropriately citing and quoting them is unacceptable.  **Submit your own original writing, even if it is extremely casual and unpolished.**

+It's specifically not okay to lift an entire phrase from a paper we're reading, possibly changing a word or two to synonyms, and use that phrase in a reading response.

 If I see that the writing you do for this course contains material that is copied from a source without appropriate citation and quotation, *at a minimum*, you will get no credit for the assignment in question, and you risk further penalties, such as failing the course.